 Semester of Service began in January 2002 as a joint effort between the Fitz Center for Leadership in Community and Campus Ministry.
 The program builds on community contacts and experiences gained during the seven years the University of Dayton administered the SWEAT (Serve With Energy and Talent) AmeriCorps Program and Campus Ministry's Summer of Service Program.

 The mission of Semester of Service is to expand the worldview of participants while empowering them to become advocates for social change.
 Through experiential education, intentional community, and support from local agencies, the Semester of Service program provides students a unique atmosphere for learning and reflecting while serving in the community.

-As a Semester of Service student participant, you will receive a $4,050 stipend from the University.
-You are registered as a full-time student but do not pay full tuition.
+As a Semester of Service student participant, you will receive a stipend that will pay for housing costs + $1,000 for other living expenses.
+You are registered as a full-time student but do not pay tuition.
 You are still able to live on campus and use the RecPlex.
 Benefits include:

 - Ability to continue living in student housing during the course of Semester of Service

 - Earn three mini-course credits for the service-learning course that accompanies the direct service

 - Work full-time at a social service agency in Dayton

 - Gain new skills and experience to improve resume